AduroIdeja/AndroidMaterialStepper/README.md

         super.onSkip();

-        // Do operations here, like display mesaages
+        // Do operations here, like display messages

     }